Applying for NAISS SENS project

 Expiration of SENS projects: One month before a project is due to expire, an email reminder is sent to the PI (and proxy, if applicable).
 Projects can be extended by contacting UPPMAX support.
 Describe the need and motivate the requested resources in a similar fashion as in a new proposal.

 Evaluation of SENS projects and project extensions: Project proposals and requests for extensions must be submitted before the 23rd of each month.
-See the evaluation section below.
+See the evaluation page.

 More information about proper handling of sensitive personal data can be found on our FAQ.